Air Ambulance Kent Surrey Sussex: Kent Air Ambulance

 The Kent Air Ambulance Trust became a registered charity established in 1989, serving only Kent.
 The trust was founded by Kate Chivers, and was originally called the South East Thames Air Ambulance.

 It initially operated on a part-time basis, but became a seven-day service in January 2000.
 Shortly afterwards it moved from Rochester Airport to a new base at Marden near Maidstone.

 It operated one McDonnell Douglas MD 902 Explorer helicopter, registration G-KAAT, from its headquarters in Marden.

 Sussex joint Police Air Operations Unit & Air Ambulance

-The MD 902, G-SUSX, was crewed by a pilot, a Sussex Police air observer, who was a sworn police officer and a paramedic seconded from South East Coast Ambulance Service, who was also trained as an air observer.
+The MD 902, G-SUSX, was crewed by a pilot, an air observer from Sussex Police, who was a sworn police officer and a paramedic seconded from South East Coast Ambulance Service, who was also trained as an air observer.

 Under the now KSSAAT, the Sussex-based helicopter also served Surrey – creating Air Ambulance Kent Surrey Sussex.